 R-22 refrigerant is one specific type of refrigerant, which is the main chemical your HVAC system uses to cool your home.
+It’s also known as R-22 Freon™ and HCFC-22 Freon™.
 Generally speaking, all kinds of refrigerants run through your air conditioner or heat pump, and they continuously absorb and release heat to cool your home.

 R-22 is no longer produced or imported into the United States, but it still exists inside some older HVAC units.
-If your unit uses R-22 and runs out, HVAC technicians may still have access to an existing recycled or recovered supply of this refrigerant and can service your unit as normal.
+If your unit uses R-22 and runs out because of a refrigerant leak, HVAC technicians may still have access to an existing recycled, recovered, or reclaimed supply of this refrigerant and can service your unit as normal.

 But, if you need to replace your unit altogether, you won’t be able to obtain another R-22-using system.
 Instead, your new unit will use a more sustainable replacement refrigerant, such as R-454B.
 (Don’t worry if you don’t know what that is, you’ll learn more in a bit!)